-In a sense, the sensori-motor decision is first a decision to initiate action and only secondarily a decision to select a particular action.
+In a sense, the sensorimotor decision is first a decision to initiate action and only secondarily a decision to select a particular action.
 In fact, participants can modulate the relationship between initiation and selection decisions.
 In the timed movement initiation paradigm participants learn to initiate an action at a fixed point in time, specified by a metronome.
-Information about the requested choice is provided at a variable time before that moment of initiation (Ghez et al., 1997; Ghez et al., 1990).
+Information about the requested choice is provided at a variable time before that moment of initiation (Ghez et al., 1997, 1990).
 When that stimulus-response time is short, movement is thus initiated before the selection has been made.
-The responses of participants are distributed over the possible choices either mono-modally (if choices are metrically close) or multi-modally (if choices are metrically far from each other).
+The responses of participants are distributed over the possible choices either monomodally (if choices are metrically close) or multimodally (if choices are metrically far from each other).
 With increasing stimulus-response times, these distributions reshape gradually into distributions centered on the correct choice.

 In DFT, initiation decisions come, of course, from the detection instability that leads to the formation of an above-threshold peak of activation (Erlhagen & Schöner, 2002).
 The instability may be induced by a localized input that would model, for instance, an imperative signal provided in a reaction-time experiment.
 But it may also be induced by a homogeneous boost of activation across the field, which will amplify any small inhomogeneity in the field.
-Such small inhomogeneities may represent prior information about upcoming choices, which may have been acquired by learning or from pre-cues (Erlhagen & Schöner, 2002).
-Preshaping of this kind has in fact been directly observed neurophysiologically by estimating the distribution of population activation over movement direction from many neurons in motor and pre-motor cortex (Bastian et al., 2003).
-Providing the animals with different pre-cues about upcoming movement targets, a broad pattern of activation centered on the mean movement direction to the pre-cued targets was observed before the go-signal specified the actual movement target.
+Such small inhomogeneities may represent prior information about upcoming choices, which may have been acquired by learning or from precues (Erlhagen & Schöner, 2002).
+Preshaping of this kind has in fact been directly observed neurophysiologically by estimating the distribution of population activation over movement direction from many neurons in the motor and premotor cortex (Bastian et al., 2003).
+Providing the animals with different precues about upcoming movement targets, a broad pattern of activation centered on the mean movement direction to the precued targets was observed before the go-signal specified the actual movement target.
 Once that information was provided, the distribution gradually reshaped until it was centered on the actual target, very similar to how the probability density evolved as a function of stimulus-response time in the timed movement initiation paradigm.
 The neural dynamic model captured this temporal evolution (Bastian et al., 1998).
-Paul Cisek and colleagues have similarly observed distributions of population activation in pre-motor and motor cortex for tasks in which the possible choices are metrically further removed from each other (Cisek & Kalaska, 2005).
-They found a transition from a bimodal pattern of pre-activation to a monomodal distribution centered on the selected target (see Figure 2 in (Cisek & Kalaska, 2010)), very similar to what is shown in Figure 3.
-Paul Cisek also used DFT to model this data (Cisek, 2006).
+Cisek and colleagues have similarly observed distributions of population activation in the premotor and motor cortex for tasks in which the possible choices are metrically further removed from each other (Cisek & Kalaska, 2005).
+They found a transition from a bimodal pattern of preactivation to a monomodal distribution centered on the selected target (see Fig. 2 in Cisek & Kalaska, 2010), very similar to what is shown in Fig. 3.
+Cisek also used DFT to model this data (Cisek, 2006).

-The neural and behavioral data on movement initiation are ambiguous with respect to whether selection is about the movement target or the movement itself.
+The neural and behavioral data on movement initiation are ambiguous with respect to whether the selection is about the movement target or the movement itself.
 This is because these studies do not typically vary the initial position of the hand.
 Functionally, selection must reside at the level of movement targets.
-For instance, sequences of movements can be planned to reach for multiple targets in a particular serial order.
+For instance, sequences of movements can be planned to reach multiple targets in a particular serial order.
 A later target may affect an earlier movement (Hansen et al., 2018), evidence that its representation must already have been active, even though the initial position of the hand for the later target had not yet been reached.
-The capacities to update movements online in response to target shifts (Prablanc & Martin, 1992; Prablanc et al., 2003; van Sonderen et al., 1988) or in the mouse tracking paradigm are also consistent with this view.
+The capacities to update movements online in response to target shifts (Prablanc et al., 2003; Prablanc & Martin, 1992; van Sonderen et al., 1988) or in the mouse-tracking paradigm are also consistent with this view.
 It is difficult to imagine how the update could happen at the level of movement parameters given that the initial hand position is changing.